-&lt;sup>19 To give an example of a project changing in complexity over time, consider a biotech firm for which the first stage involves the development of a molecule to address a disease.
-The more complex second stage may involve animal and human clinical trials in order to get FDA approval for the drug.
+19To give an example of a project changing in complexity over time, consider a biotech firm for which the first stage involves the development of a molecule to address a disease.
+The more complex second stage may involve animal and human clinical trials in order to get Federal Drug Administration approval for the drug.
 The third stage may involve the commercialization of the drug, which may involve even greater complexity.
-Even for a single drug, the complexity of firm activities and correspondingly, the complexity of the inputs required from the VCs financing the firm may increase (or decrease) from one round to another.
-See, for example, for the description of drug development in the book titled "The Cure" by Anand (2009) who provides anecdotes on developing a drug for the debilitating and life-threatening Pompe disease, where the complexity of the firm (project) went up dramatically over financing rounds.
+Even for a single drug, the complexity of firm activities and, correspondingly, the complexity of the inputs required from the VCs financing the firm may increase (or decrease) from one round to another.
+See, for example, the description of drug development in the book titled The Cure by Anand (2009) who provides anecdotes on developing a drug for the debilitating and life-threatening Pompe disease, where the complexity of the firm (project) went up dramatically over financing rounds.